dmauro/node-jade-compress/README.md

   give back the individual files for better debugging.

 CONS:
-* When the cache is invalidated, a new one won't be generated until a user visits, so the response time for that user to receive the .js/.css file will be much slower.

 * I haven't tested this in a proper production environment.
 It could probably use a lot of help.

-* We have to hardcode any includes we want to use in any of the SASS files.
-In the intereste of speed we can't look at every file, so "vars" and "mixins" have been hardcoded for now.

 TODOs:
-* Put hashes in a db, allow user to supply a store.
 * Cleanup this readme and pakage.json
 * Module testing
 * Add support for non-local files in compress filters, maybe?